drBenway/pixi-vn-wiki/start/canvas-transition.md

 ```

 #### Remove the previous component with a transition

+To remove the previous component with a transition, you can run a  [Animations or Effects](/start/animations-effects) to remove the previous component before the new component transition is complete.

+To do this you will also need to use many other functions depending on the transition you are creating.

 ```typescript
 import { canvas, FadeAlphaTicker, FadeAlphaTickerProps, ImageSprite, UPDATE_PRIORITY, Pause } from "@drincs/pixi-vn"